What Is a Social Media Influencer and How to Become One

 Once you’ve chosen a topic and are well seasoned in the subject, it’s time to strategize.
 This includes making a plan with your content strategy and answering questions like: what is your persona?
 Your message?
 The tone that resonates with your target audience?
 This is also the time to get all of your ducks in a row to organize how and when you will produce, edit, and publish your content.
 Making a schedule, or a social media calendar at least a month into the future will allow you to easily maneuver choppy waters if you run into hiccups at the beginning of your journey.
 Do your research on what’s the acceptable number of times to post per day on Facebook, Instagram, YouTube and Snapchat.
 Dig even further to find out what days and times are most popular (for your audience) to post as well.
 Knowing these things ahead of time will help you define your schedule going forward.

-If you really go all-in to become a social media influencer, you will need to find the networks that fit within your industry and target audience.
+If you really go all-in to become a social media influencer, you will need to find the networks that fit within your industry and target audience in order to get your influencer marketing off on the right foot.
 It may be best to start with one or two major channels (like YouTube and Instagram) in the beginning.
 The idea is to stay consistent, so it’s important to not take on more than you can bear.
 Still, it’s recommended to sign up to all networks in order to secure your user handle.
 For each network that you sign up for, write up a solid biography with relevant links to your other social channels or website so your audience can easily find you.
 It should feel like you are EVERYWHERE.
 Keep the same tone and description across all the platforms that you open.
 Also, when signing up to social networks be sure to go for the “business” account if available.
 These types of accounts provide much better metrics to track your posts and allow you to create paid promotions when you’re ready.